ron2015schmitt/Mathematiques-old/todo/README.md

 ## Items for V6.0 -- Debug Functionality

-## Items for V7.0 -- Functions and coordinate syste,s
+## Items for V7.0 -- Functions and coordinate systems in 2D and 3D